moleculerjs/site/source/docs/service.md

     }
 }
 ```
-You need to call the `find` action as
+You need to call this `find` action version `2` as
 ```js
 broker.call("v2.posts.find");
 ```
+{% note info REST call %}
+If you are using our [Moleculer Web](moleculer-web.html) module, you can request it as `GET /v2/posts/find`.
+{% endnote %}

 ## Settings
-You can add custom settings to your service under `settings` property in schema.
-You can reach it in the service via `this.settings`.
+The `settings` property is a store, where you can store every settings/options to your service.
+You can reach it inside the service via `this.settings`.

 ```js
 {